dansand/ResChapter/content/numpy.md

 ### numpy arrays as variables

 We can also assign a numpy array to a _variable_.
-Let's re-run `numpy.loadtxt` and save its result:
+Let's re-run `numpy.loadtxt` and save its result as a variable called `data`:

 ```python
 data = numpy.loadtxt('../data/nasdaq.csv')
 ```

-When we create a varible (using the `=` sign), the object on thr RHS of the `=` is now assigned to the variable name.
-The object (in this case an array of numbers) gets stored in memory, and the name we _chose_ for our variable becomes the object that we work with.
+When we create a varible (using the `=` sign), the object on the RHS of the `=` is now assigned to the variable name.
+The object (in this case a Numpy array containg out data) gets stored in memory, and the name we _chose_ for our variable _becomes the thing that we work with_.
 Let's plot the variable `data`, to reassure ourselves that it 'contains' our numbers.

 The following lines will produce a simple plot of the the data.
 The only thing you need to understand here is that there is a python function called `plt.plot` that generates plots.
 To actually use this function we have to hand it an object to plot.
 In this case it was our variable (our Numpy array) called `data`.